junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 There is a sound of cloth and wings rustling behind him.
 Dean has a surge of urge to look around at Cas, looking him in the eyes to see him nod, even if it would burn his eyes out.
 And right then, he hears Cas murmuring "Okay".
 Dean breathes out, echoing a same, long, relieved "Okay".

 Cas starts: "My true form is a multidimensional wavelength celestial being, not bound to the Earth, while my body is made of atomic vibration and electron cloud in the material plane.
-Think of it as the Wave-Particle Duality in the quantum physics you humans discovered a hundred years ago.
+Think of it as the *Wave-Particle Duality* in the quantum physics you humans discovered a hundred years ago.
 I believe I'm currently suffering from the *Refraction and Diffraction Effect*.
-And the boundary of this dimension has *Infinity Mirror Effect* when it interacts with any other dimensions.
+And the boundary of this liminal dimension has *Infinity Mirror Effect* when it interacts with any other dimensions.
 There are wave functions to better explain --"

 "Jesus, Cas, aim lower!"
 Dean rolls his eyes as if they are standing face to face talking in their usual forms.
 "I said 101, not top advanced high confidential science lecture.
 I dropped out of high school, for Christ sake.
 Any chance I can get that in English again?"

-"Going through the human portal, it affects me in all forms.
-It tears me apart, splices my true form with the vessel, makes me stuck in the dimension in between the planes, deforms me to be giant."
+"Going through that portal, it affects me in all forms.
+It tears me apart, sending me into the dimension in between the planes."
+Cas sighs frustratedly, "I have tried to put myself together, but this dimension throttles the effort, splicing my true form with the vessel, deforming me to be misshaped and giant."

 Dean winces, remembering the huge trench coat shape against the snow storm and the wings spreading so wide he can't see the edge taking over all the spaces in the redwoods. *Giant, no kidding.
 He hasn't got a single full-body shot of Cas ever since Purgatory.*